yo-reign/reignsoftware-website/plan.md

 ## Vision

-**ReignSoftware** is a software company that delivers solutions which are not just functional—they're *experiences*.
+**<span class="text-red">reign</span>software** is a software company that delivers solutions which are not just functional—they're *experiences*.
 We build fast, robust software with obsessive attention to design: both how it *works* and how it *looks*.
-Our website should be a living portfolio of this philosophy—a playground where visitors can explore different visual themes, interact with stunning visualizations, and immediately understand what sets us apart.
+Our website embodies this philosophy with a focused terminal/TUI aesthetic that showcases our technical expertise while maintaining visual appeal.

 ---